dsabljic/Diabetes-Prediction-with-MLPs/README.md

 The Pima Indians diabetes dataset consists of diagnostic measurements collected from a sample of female Pima Indians, along with a label indicating whether the patient developed diabetes within five years of the initial measurement.
-In the next section, we'll perform exploratory data analysis on the Pima Indians diabetes dataset to uncover important insights about the data.